LiuYuancheng/PLC_and_RTU_Simulator/README.md

 # Python Virtual PLC & RTU Simulator

 **Project Design Purpose**: The primary objective of this project is to develop a cross-platform Python library capable of simulating the core fundamental functionalities of two common industrial automation OT (Operational Technology ) devices: PLCs (Programmable Logic Controllers) and RTUs (Remote Terminal Units).
-With importing the library, the user can effectively construct simulator programs/applications running on different OS to effectively transform virtual machines, physical machines, BBB or Raspberry Pi into into virtual PLCs or RTUs.
+With importing the library, the user can effectively construct simulator programs/applications running on different OS to effectively transform virtual machines, physical machines, BBB or Raspberry Pi into into virtual PLCs or RTUs with different OT Protocols.

-The PLC/RTU simulators are designed to receive and process requests from real HMI(Human-Machine Interface) systems via widely used OT device protocols such as Modbus-TCP and S7Comm, so they can be easily integrated in the real SCADA system.
+The PLC/RTU simulators are designed to receive and process requests from real HMI(Human-Machine Interface) systems via widely used OT device protocols such as  `IEC 60870-5-104 (IEC104)`, `Modbus-TCP` and `S7Comm`, so they can be easily integrated in the real SCADA system.
 Subsequently, the PLC & RTU simulator also provide simulation of changes in electrical signals, feeding them into the virtual OT devices via TCP/UDP, or directly outputting electrical signals to physical OT devices using GPIO (General Purpose Input/Output) or Serial COM interfaces.

 The project consists of three primary components: